ziyadedher/game-of-life/README.md

 ## Limitations ##
-Currently, the grid is not interactive, and can only be randomized and set at start.
+Cannot save or load grids.
+The edges function as dead cells

 ## Roadmap ##
 All of the features that I want to be implemented in the future are here.

 #### Near: ####
-* Make the grid interactive.
+* Saving and loading grids.

 #### Future: ####
-* Saving and loading grids.
+ * **suggestions**

 #### Completed: ####
 * Allow the user to input the height and width of the grid, as well as to be able to execute an evolution.
 * Better display system.
 * Allow the user to input an execution speed and start the execution running a generation then waiting for the inputted amount of time and looping.
+* Make the grid interactive.

 ## Prerequisites ##